Engine (American band)

-Engine was an American progressive metal band.
+Engine was an American Nu metal band.
 Engine's lead singer is Fates Warning's Ray Alder.
 In addition to Ray, the outfit also included the former Agent Steel guitarist Bernie Versailles, Armored Saint bassist Joey Vera plus Face to Face drummer Pete Parada.
 Their debut self-titled album was released in September 1999.
 Superholic was the follow-up, which was issued in May 2002.